Home | Planning | Themes | Games | PrizesCatalog Links

 Walls of Jericho (can knockdown)

 Stack six cans in a pyramid.
 Each player gets to throw one to three balls at the cans.
 You can use tennis balls, rubber baseballs, or other types of balls for this game.
 You can decide if they must knock down all or just a few cans to win a prize.
-The cans can be decorated to go with your theme, we have a neat set called Castle Can Bash with the cans decorated in a castle theme in our Catalog.
+The cans can be decorated to go with your theme.